 \section{Conclusion}

-In this paper, we target a systematic evaluation of open semantic mapping algorithms, in particular their robustness in dynamic environments, e.g. under varying indoor lighting conditions.
-To accomplish the task we introduced a dynamically configurable and highly automated LLM/LVLM-powered benchmarking methodology.
+In this paper, we target a systematic evaluation of open semantic mapping algorithms, in particular their robustness in dynamic environments, e.g., under varying indoor lighting conditions.
+To accomplish the task, we introduced a dynamically configurable and highly automated LLM/LVLM-powered benchmarking methodology.

-Our novel dataset enabled a comprehensive analysis of leading methods, such as OpenScene~\cite{peng2023openscene}, BBQ~\cite{linok2024beyond}, and Concept Graph~\cite{gu2024conceptgraphs}, highlighting the impact of lighting variations on semantic segmentation accuracy and quality of constructed knowledge graphs.
+Our benchmarking procedure enabled a comprehensive analysis of leading methods, such as OpenScene~\cite{peng2023openscene}, BBQ~\cite{linok2024beyond}, and Concept Graph~\cite{gu2024conceptgraphs}, highlighting the impact of lighting variations on semantic segmentation accuracy and constructed knowledge graphs quality.

 Analysis of the obtained results and corner cases points directions for further research in developing more resilient algorithms capable of maintaining high performance across diverse environments.